ocaml/opam/doc/pages/Manual.md

 currently selected switches, unless `--all` is specified.

 ### Switches

-opam is designed to hold any number of concurrent installation prefixes, called _switches_.
+Opam is designed to hold any number of concurrent installation prefixes, called _switches_.
 Switches are isolated from each other and have their own set of installed packages, selection of repositories, and configuration options.
 All package-related commands operate on a single switch, and require one to be